 Four Points by Sheraton

 Don’t compromise!
-When you’re traveling for business, the hotel will be where you live, work, meet with clients, and more.
+When you’re traveling for business, the hotel will be where you live, work, meet with clients, and even finish up your expense reports.
 A hotel that enables you to accomplish all of this comfortably and efficiently is worth the price to you, your company and your clients.
 That’s value!